List of Committee Members

 Meetings

 The Committee shall meet at least twice per year and Minutes of the meetings shall be taken and kept on file.
+The Office of Environmental Health and Safety provides administrative support to the IBBC Chair and the Committee.
+The AVP-ROC shall be furnished with copies of agendas and final meeting Minutes.

 Reconsideration of Decisions

 IBBC members who are members of the LBC that made the decision under review shall be recused from deliberation or voting concerning the reconsideration request, and quorum for the IBBC’s special meeting to review the decision shall be adjusted accordingly.
-The IBBC Chair may request the relevant LBC Chair and the Principal Investigator to address the Committee, and may consult ad hoc with other individuals to provide specific expertise relevant to the matter.
+The IBBC Chair may request the relevant LBC Chair and the Principal Investigator to address the Committee and may consult ad hoc with other individuals to provide specific expertise relevant to the matter.

 The IBBC may substitute its own decision for the LBC’s decision, modify the LBC’s decision, or send the matter back to the LBC for further review having regard to any concerns noted by the IBBC.
 The IBBC Chair shall notify the relevant LBC Chair and the Principal Investigator in writing of the IBBC’s decision.
 The decision of the IBBC is final.